sad-emu/salmon-cannon/README.md

 - `Compress`: Whether to compress rotated log files (bool)

 ### SOCKS Redirect Configuration (`SocksRedirect`)
 The `SocksRedirect` section in your config allows you to use a single 'generic' SOCKS listener to route to specific bridges bases on the desired endpoint.
+The requested IP/Hostname will use the first key that is a partial match, so be careful!

 ```yaml
 SocksRedirect: